RutulPatel8/RutulPatel8/README.md

   - Successfully submitted a [Pull Request (#10707)](https://github.com/dotnet/winforms/pull/10707) that was merged into the official Microsoft .NET WinForms repository.
   - Recognized by the Microsoft team for improving the framework used by millions of developers worldwide.

+- **Proposed a fix for .NET WinForms TreeView sorting issue**
+  - Authored a detailed [Pull Request (#11300)](https://github.com/dotnet/winforms/pull/11300) providing analysis, code suggestions, and test methodology to resolve `TreeNodeCollection.AddRange` misbehavior when used with sorted `TreeView` controls.
+  - Contribution initiated an in-depth discussion with Microsoft engineers, showcasing strong diagnostic and problem-solving skills.

 ---

 ### 🔧 Tech Stack